kakopappa/esp32-arduino-webrtc/README.md

 # esp32-arduino-webrtc

-WebRTC for ESP32 Arduino using libpeer
+WebRTC for ESP32 Arduino based on libpeer